Field of Junctions: Extracting Boundary Structure at Low SNR: Experiments

 Once an image is analyzed, its field of junctions provides a distributional representation of boundary structure and smooth regional appearance.
 Each pixel in the field provides a ``vote'' for a nearby (sub-pixel) vertex location with associated wedge angles and color values around that location.
 Simple pixel-wise averages derived from the field are useful for extracting contours, corners and junctions, and boundary-aware smoothing.
 We demonstrate these uses here, and we compare our model's regularization to previous methods for curvature minimization.

 We evaluate performance using three types of data.
 First, we show qualitative results on captured photographs.
 Second, we quantify repeatability using the Smartphone Image Denoising Dataset (SIDD)~\cite{abdelhamed2018high}, evaluating the consistency of extracted boundaries when the same scene is photographed at decreasing light levels (and thus increasing noise levels).
 Finally, to precisely quantify the accuracy of extracted contours, corners and junctions, we generate a dataset of $300$ synthetic grayscale images (shown in the supplement) with boundary elements known to sub-pixel precision, and with carefully controlled noise levels.
-Additional results using these three data sources are in the supplement.
+In this section we provide results using uncorrelated noise, and our supplement contains results on images corrupted by other noise models.

 \boldstart{Boundary-aware smoothing.} A field of junctions readily provides a boundary-aware smoothing using Equation~\ref{equation:colormapsmooth}.
 An example for a photograph is shown in Figure~\ref{figure:car}, and a comparison of its resilience to noise with that of~\cite{xu2011image} is shown in Figure~\ref{figure:R}.